AdobeDocs/adobe-io-events/src/pages/guides/api/registration_api.md

           }'
 ```

-Once successfully registered, events from the journal can then be retrieved using the [Journaling API](journaling_api.md)
+Once successfully registered, events from the journal can then be retrieved using the [Journaling API](journaling_api.md).

-If you wonder how to fetch the valid provider Ids and event codes, look at our [Provider API](provider_api.md)
+If you wonder how to fetch the valid provider ids and event codes, look at our [Provider API](provider_api.md).